hyperledger-archives/grid-rfcs/0000-product.md

 The properties must be valid for the product type.
 For example, if the product is GS1 product, its properties must only contain properties that are included in the GS1 Schema.
-If it includes a property not in the GS1 Scheme the transaction is invalid.
+If it includes a property not in the GS1 Schema the transaction is invalid.

 The product will be set in state.

 The inputs for ProductCreateAction must include:
 * Address of the Agent submitting the transaction
 * Address of the Organization the Product is being created for
-* Address of the Product Type Scheme the  product’s properties must match
+* Address of the Product Type Schema the  product’s properties must match
 * Address of the Product to be created

 The outputs for ProductCreateAction must include: